bioidiap/bob.pipelines/doc/sample.rst

 Sample and metadata
 -------------------

-Metadata can be added as keyword arguments in :py:meth:`bob.pipelines.sample.Sample.__init__.py`, like:
+Metadata can be added as keyword arguments in :py:class:`bob.pipelines.sample.Sample`, like:

 .. code:: python